willis240/willis240.github.io/README.md

 #### July 13

 - Edited the ping.py code so that it uses the MySeriesHelper class instead of manual json injection
+- Edited the nmap.py code so that it uses the MySeriesHelper class, but it claims that "nmap has no attribute PortScanner" (code doesn't work yet)
+- Added timestamps as data that is used by nmap.py

 ## About Me